Skip to content

 • The displayed amount Bolused is based on the time since the bolus was started

-• Loop will present that graphic for the entire time the bolus is in progress with the delivery amount updated based on time
+• The Loop app will present that graphic for the entire time the bolus is in progress with the delivery amount updated based on time

-• Once the bolus completes, Loop updates the actual delivery amount based on communication with the pod (taking into account any interruption of that bolus from the user or a pod error)
+• Once the bolus completes, the Loop app updates the actual delivery amount based on communication with the pod (taking into account any interruption of that bolus from the user or a pod error)

 graphic showing the bolus in progress - tap to cancel display